aeilers/docker-alpine-base/README.md

 ### Image variations

 This is an attempt to, above all else, maintain consistency in environments from Development to Production.
 Alpine Linux starts ridiculously small at ~5MB.
-With the Base additions included in this image, it goes up to ~15MB.
+With the Base additions included in this image, it goes up to ~16MB.
 With their package manager, you simply start small and add what you need to achieve your final results.
-Sure Git adds a bit more to the Development image but consider CentOS7 starting at 194MB in comparison.
+With the provided scripts and extra packages, we can reuse the same container for all stages of our code.
+From here, we need to just add application base layer dependencies.

 ## Usage

-This is a Base image, therefore not intended on being used directly.
+This is a Base image, therefore not intended on being used directly but inherited from.
 Child images need to specify the [FROM](https://docs.docker.com/engine/reference/builder/#from) keyword in their Dockerfile to point to this image.

 ```
-FROM aeilers/alpine-base:2.0.0
+FROM aeilers/alpine-base:2.0.1
 ```

 Additionally, if you want to use the user install script in child/grandchild images, you will need to add the following [ONBUILD](https://docs.docker.com/engine/reference/builder/#onbuild) lines in the same Dockerfile.